jamesdiacono/Fstyle/README.md

 #### spec.classify

-A function that generates a CSS class name that identifies a fragment of CSS.
+A function that generates a CSS class identifying a fragment of CSS.

 If `spec.classify` is omitted, `fstyle.development()` is used.